 Step 2: Bind Container Registry to your GitLab account

 - Log on to the Container Registry console.
-In the left-side navigation pane, click Code Source.
-On the Code Source page that appears, click Bind Account next to GitLab.
+Go to the Code Source page and click Bind Account next to GitLab.

-- In the Private GitLab dialog box that appears, set the following parameters:
+- In the Private GitLab dialog box, set the following parameters:

-- URL: Enter the URL of your self-built GitLab, such as https://my-gitlab.com.
+- URL: Enter the URL of your user-defined GitLab, such as https://my-gitlab.com.
 Do not enter the URL of a specific repository.

 - Username: Enter the username on GitLab.

-To obtain the username, click your profile picture on GitLab in the upper-right corner, as shown in the following figure.
+To obtain the username, click your profile picture on GitLab.
 This username is the credential for logging on to GitLab.

 - Private Token: Enter the access token obtained in Step 1.